 It not only has mesmerizing beaches but a plethora of things to do in Outer Banks, NC.
 This is the place where dreams were chased and dreams came true.
 The brothers Wilbur Wright and Orville Wright created history by successfully flying an aircraft.
 Take the inspiration by visiting the Wright Brothers memorial.

 Outer Banks can boast of having the largest natural sand dunes of the East coast at the Jockey Ridge State Park.
 And don’t forget to fly a kite that seems to be a ritual there.
 So, get a kite and let it soar high.

-If you are an adventure lover, then you have the option to drive on the beaches and I can vouch that the thrill to ride the AWD vehicle on the beach is unmatched for.
+If you are an adventure lover, then you have the option to drive on the beaches and I can vouch that the thrill to ride the AWD vehicle on the beach is unmatched.
 Corolla and Cape Hatteras do allow driving, but a permit is required for Cape Hatteras.

-There are many Vacation rentals and resorts in Outer Banks to choose from.
-Hilton Garden Inn Outer Banks is a great kid-friendly option while we loved our stay at the suites on the beachfront at Days Inn & Suites by Wyndham Kill Devil Hills-Mariner.
+There are many Vacation rentals and resorts in the Outer Banks to choose from.
+Hilton Garden Inn Outer Banks is a great kid-friendly option while we loved our stay at the suites on the beachfront at Days Inn & Suites by Wyndham Kill Devil Hills Mariner.